NYPL/born-digital-docs/docs/recording/file-and-packaging-specifications/example-TOFT.md

 ## Example with only required elements

-(to be reworded)
 The following is an example file structure of a performance recorded with a Sony camera capturing to XAVC and a GoPro capturing to its native format.
-This file structure uses just required file classes.
+This folder structure uses just required file classes.

 ```
 ncov421